#8M "Peasant women, indigenous people and trans people are subjected to a lot of violence"

 "Tired of street harassment"

-Marian and Meli are university students majoring in design.
+Marian and Meli are university students majoring in Design.
 They consider themselves "self-organized women."
-They are not involved in any feminist organization and were among the women who participated in the march on their own. #8M PARAGUAY "This is the first time we've participated in this type of activity.
-A group of classmates from the program got together because we are victims of sexist harassment on the streets and in public places in the city on a daily basis.
-We joined because we're tired of violence against women, and especially street harassment," they told Presentes en Asunción.
+They don't belong to any feminist organization and were among the women who participated in the march on their own. #8M PARAGUAY “This is the first time we’ve participated in this type of activity.
+A group of us classmates got together because we are victims of sexist harassment on the streets and in public places in the city every day.
+We joined because we are tired of violence against women, and especially street harassment,” they told Presentes en Asunción.

 #8M: They demand an anti-discrimination law

-The march took place in Democracy Plaza in the city's downtown area.
-It drew a historic turnout of between seven and ten thousand people.
-The presence of local artists and the "Tatucada" (a percussion group made up of bisexual, lesbian, and heterosexual women) turned the event into a celebration.
-Palma Street March #8M Among the women's demands, the demands for sexual diversity occupied a prominent place.
-Among them was the discrimination and violence suffered by lesbian, bisexual, intersex, and trans women within their families and in society.
-Before reading the manifesto at the main event, spokespersons from the various organizing sectors demanded that the Paraguayan State approve the "Julio Fretes" Law against all forms of discrimination.
-Paraguay is the only country in the region without this type of law.
-They also demanded the approval of a Gender Identity Law and the implementation of the long-delayed comprehensive sexuality education.
+The march's main event took place in Democracy Square in the city center.
+It drew a record-breaking turnout of between seven and ten thousand people.
+The presence of local artists and the "Tatucada" (a percussion group made up of bisexual, lesbian, and heterosexual women) transformed the event into a celebration.
+March on Palma Street #8M Among the demands of the women, those related to sexual diversity occupied a prominent place.
+These included the discrimination and violence suffered by lesbian, bisexual, intersex, and transgender women within their own families and in society.
+Spokespeople from the various organizing groups, before the reading of the manifesto at the main event, demanded that the Paraguayan State approve the "Julio Fretes" Law against all forms of discrimination.
+Paraguay is the only country in the region that does not have this type of law.
+They also demanded the approval of a Gender Identity Law and the implementation of the long-delayed comprehensive sexuality education program.

 The Rohendu line came out to the square

 From 2011 to 2014, there were 75 femicides in Paraguay.
-Seventy-nine percent of the murdered women were killed by their boyfriends, husbands, partners, or ex-partners.
-During this same period, more than 321 cases of physical violence were recorded, and a total of 285 women were sexually coerced, according to the Report on Violence against Women in Paraguay: Progress and Challenges, published in December 2016.
-Meanwhile, so far this year, at least 13 femicides have been recorded.
-However, these data do not provide an estimate of how many lesbian or trans women were victims.
-Paraguayan government data are not disaggregated, despite several recommendations from civil society and international organizations.
-In this context, the "Rohendu" (Guarani for "we listen") hotline—which receives complaints of discrimination against LGBTI people—becomes the only tool available to estimate violence against LGBTI people.
-On March 8, the "Rohendu Tent" was set up in O'Leary Square, one of the areas in Asunción where the day's activities were concentrated.
-The lesbian-feminist organization Aireana, which operates the line, aimed to raise awareness of the "Rohendu" service.
-People were able to come and receive advice.
-[READ MORE: « A voice on the phone against LGBT discrimination »]
+79% of the women murdered died at the hands of their boyfriends, husbands, partners, or ex-partners.
+During this same period, more than 321 cases of physical violence were recorded, and a total of 285 women were sexually coerced, according to the Report on Violence Against Women in Paraguay: Progress and Challenges, published in December 2016.
+So far this year, at least 13 femicides have been recorded.
+However, these figures do not indicate how many lesbian or trans women were victims.
+The Paraguayan government's data is not disaggregated, despite several recommendations from civil society and international organizations.
+In this context, the "Rohendu" hotline (Guarani for "we listen")—which receives reports of discrimination against LGBTI people—becomes the only tool available to estimate violence against LGBTI people.
+On March 8th, the “Rohendu Tent” was set up in O’Leary Square, one of the main locations in Asunción where the day’s activities were concentrated.
+The idea of the lesbian-feminist organization Aireana, which runs the hotline, was to raise awareness of the “Rohendu” service.
+People were able to approach and receive advice.
+[READ MORE: " A voice on the phone against LGBT discrimination "]

 Follow Presentes: